 The current study utilized a naming task to assess whether readers decode letters serially from left-to-right, testing claims of the DRC Model.
 High frequency words were named faster than low frequency words, regular words were named faster than irregular words, and words presented left-to-right were named faster than those presented right-to-left.
-However, in
+However, in contrast to predictions of the DRC model, the serial presentation effects did not differ as a function of word type.

-HOW DO NATIVE ENGLISH AND EARLY ESL SPEAKERS INTERPRET AMBIGUOUS QUESTIONS
+POSTER 27HOW DO NATIVE ENGLISH AND EARLY ESL SPEAKERS INTERPRET AMBIGUOUS QUESTIONS